jensbech/isp-name/README.md

 - 🌐 Shows your current ISP organization in the menu bar
 - 📍 Displays your IP address and location
+- � Click any value to copy it to clipboard
-- 🔄 Auto-refreshes every 60 seconds
+- �🔄 Auto-refreshes every 60 seconds
 - 🚀 Launch at login support
 - 🎯 Spotlight searchable when installed in Applications
 - 🖱️ No dock icon - lives purely in the menu bar